 Even though I was almost positive I knew how he’d answer, I sent him a text while he was at school asking what kind of cake he wanted me to bake for him.
-Just as I figured, he wanted me to make my famous carrot cake — which I just realized I’ve never shared on here.
-I need to fix that ASAP!
+Just as I figured, he wanted me to make my dad’s famous carrot cake… Which I just realized I’ve never shared on here — need to fix that ASAP!

 Anyhow, I ran to Walmart to pick up a few ingredients I was missing, and I was greeted at the door by the sweet aroma of fresh strawberries.
-Remembering an image I’d seen in a magazine of some simple orange candy melt-dipped strawberry “carrots”, I added a container to my cart, along with a package of white chocolate orange Wilton Candy Melts thinking I could recreate them to decorate my carrot cake.
+It reminded me of a magazine image I saw recently of some cute orange chocolate-covered strawberry “carrots”.

-Easy Easter Dirt Pudding Using Snack Size Pudding Cups
+Easy Dirt Cup Recipe Using Snack Size Pudding Cups

-Just LOOK how freaking cute they turned out!
+Just LOOK how freaking adorable they turned out!!
 But it only took a small handful to decorate my son’s cake, so I was left wondering what to do with all of the leftovers… Well, other than just eat them as is — which certainly would NOT be a bad thing since they were totally yummy, too!

-It was actually my youngest daughter Addie’s idea to make some little Oreo dirt cups to turn our leftovers into carrot patches, and I couldn’t be happier with how they turned out.
+It was actually my youngest daughter’s idea to use them to top some Oreo dirt cups.
+So we turned our leftovers into little carrot patches, and I couldn’t be happier with the results.
 Be sure to check out the short video she helped me with that shows just how simple and easy it is to make these carrot patch Oreo Easter dirt pudding cups.

 How To Make Dirt Cups For Easter

-Spoon the remaining melted candy coating into a ziploc bag and snip off the corner.
+Spoon the remaining melted candy coating into a ziploc bag and snip a tiny piece off the corner.
 Use this to drizzle lines across the coated strawberries to give the appearance of a carrot.
 Set aside to cool thoroughly.